36560/ImageOwnT3NEW/README.md

 ## About App
 The application serves as a system supporting safe car driving, dedicated to the Android platform.
-Model was trined by efficient Yolov4 algorithm.
+Model was trained by efficient Yolov4 algorithm.
 App uses model in real-time by downloading labels and model file to device thanks to Firebase tools.

 ---